manasijkumar/CML-website/docs/index.md

-# Welcome to Cognition and Memory Lab @ Oberlin College
+# Welcome to Cognition and Memory Lab!

+We are a Cognitive Psychology lab based in the Department of Psychology at Oberlin College, Ohio!